larytet/MyPerfectThings/prior-art.md

 Deep learning algorithms can be applied to the collected in the "learning" mode data.

+*Use of virtual "honeypots" for intrusion detection*

+A service installs vritual objects in the system.
+A virtual object can be
+  - a virtual file
+  - files with SSH private keys
+  - know_hosts files
+  - virtual users
+  - virtual users "home" folders wth cookies, password files, fake browsig history The service simulates activity between virtual nodes:
+  - SSH, FTP, Telnet connections
+  - File sharing
+The service catches cases when an unknow party (an adversary) attempts to access one or more virtual resources.
+The service collects such instances.
+The service reports the instances via an API.

 *Hide DNS server, authorize DNS clients*

 In the setup a client side application executes an authorization handshake with the required service.
 The client gets an IP address of the DNS